SID-SURANGE/EVA-4.0/Session 13 YOLOV3/Assignement B/Readme.md

 <HR>

 <H4> Follow below steps to train data on custom DATASET</H4>
-<H6> All the below steps have been taken FROM  https://github.com/theschoolofai/YoloV3.
+<H6> All the below steps have been referred from repo https://github.com/theschoolofai/YoloV3.
 Visit here for full implemenation details and model weights</H6>

 ```